5 Reasons You Should Try Acupuncture Right Now

 Chemotherapy uses drugs to inhibit the growth of cancer cells, a critically important action in fighting cancer.
 But its side effects — nausea, sore joints, dry mouth, hot flashes and fatigue — are tough on the patient.
 Acupuncture and electro-acupuncture work to activate chemicals in the brain that block pain.
 This creates relaxing, pleasurable sensations that can provide much-needed relief for patients undergoing treatment.
 Patients can also choose acupressure and cold laser acupuncture, which achieve similar results without the use of needles.

-When the body's physiological systems are impaired by stress, or when neurological connectivity is unbalanced and hormones are being triggered in unhealthy ways, infertility can result.
+When the body's physiological systems are impaired by stress, or when neurological connectivity is unbalanced and hormones are being triggered in unhealthy ways, it can result in fertility struggles.
 Frustratingly, modern fertility treatments are often hampered by these underlying issues.
 Acupuncture works to help reset neurological circuits.
 This can reduce hormonal imbalances and overall stress, and boosts the efficacy of fertility treatments.

 5. Smoking Cessation